 Higher Dividend Rates than Banks

 So here is a table that shows the dividend rate of MP2 from 2010 up to 2019.
 As you can see, the dividend rate remains above 7% since 2016.
-It even reached 8.11% in 2017.
+It even reached 8.11% in 2017, which is a significant increase compared to the previous years.
 Certainly, it’s something you cannot get from a bank plus it is exempted from the gains tax, which is 20% of the earnings.

 Thus, you’ll get to enjoy your full earnings in MP2.

 But then there is a lock-in period of 5 years which is a considerable amount of time, right?
 So you must be really committed when you decide to enroll in this program.
-In early redemption, you may not be able to get the full dividends.
+However, in early redemption, you may not be able to get the full dividends that you were expecting.

 How to Protect Your MP2 Savings